-The program sponsors a weekly seminar series, an annual Distinguished Visitor Lecture Series, roundtable discussions, and various special events.
-Through a competitive application process every academic year, the program selects approximately sixteen postdoctoral fellows, visiting scholars, and professional associates.
-Enjoying the status of University Officers while at Harvard, they take part in the program's research activities, prepare a major research paper, and publicly present the results of their research.
-Their research is published as part of the program's Occasional Paper Series.
+The program sponsors a weekly seminar series, an annual Distinguished Visitor program, conferences and symposia, study groups, and other events.
+Through a competitive application process every academic year, the program selects approximately sixteen postdoctoral fellows, visiting scholars, and practitioner associates.
+Enjoying the status of University Officers while at Harvard, they take part in the program's research activities, complete a research paper, and publicly present the results of their research.
+Their work is published as part of the program's Occasional Paper Series.

 The program advances the educational mission of the University in a variety of ways, including fostering “research pairs” between the program's associates and Harvard graduate students, and working with the Edwin O. Reischauer Institute of Japanese Studies to provide internship opportunities for Harvard College students in Japan.

 The director of the Program on U.S.-Japan Relations is Christina L. Davis, Edwin O. Reischauer Professor of Japanese Politics, Department of Government, and Susan S. and Kenneth L. Wallach Professor at Radcliffe Institute for Advanced Study at Harvard University.
 Shinju Fujihira is the executive director, Jennifer Crist is the program coordinator, and Sophie Welsh is the research assistant.
 The program offices are located at 61 Kirkland Street.